sontric/.github/profile/README.md

 **Open Source Research Initiative**

-Sontric is focused on developing the **TRUST framework**, a modular approach to physics and verification based on waveform coherence.
+Sontric is currently focused on developing the **TRUST framework**, a modular approach to physics and verification based on waveform coherence.

 ## Citation